astronomer/docs/astro/cli/configure-cli.md

 - Podman 3 or later.
 See [Getting started with Podman](https://podman.io/getting-started/).
 - A running Podman machine with at least 4 GB of RAM.
 To confirm that Podman is running, run `podman ps`.
-- Mac M1 machines.
+- Machines running MacOS.
 Turn on rootful mode for Podman by using `podman machine set --rootful`.
+There is currently a [Podman bug](https://github.com/containers/podman/issues/15976) that is causing issues with volumes when running in rootless mode on M1.

 :::tip